Dissipative engineering of Gaussian entangled states in harmonic lattices with a single-site squeezed reservoir

-We finally note, that this approach can be particularly valuable for implementations of quantum information devices, with circuit QED systems which have been used to realize various lattice models~\cite{fitzpatrick2017,ma2019b}.
-The squeezed reservoir, instead, can be realized using a squeezed field with sufficiently large bandwidth~\cite{zippilli2014,asjad2016a}, or can be engineered with bichromatic drives~\cite{zippilli2015}.
+We finally note that this approach can be particularly valuable for implementations of quantum information devices with circuit QED systems, which have been recently used to realize various lattice models~\cite{hacohen-gourgy2015,fitzpatrick2017,ma2019b}.
+An experimental implementation of our results would require the ability to design the lattice Hamiltonian with one of these systems, and to combine it with a squeezed field of sufficiently large bandwidth~\cite{zippilli2014,asjad2016a}, produced for example with Josephson parametric amplifiers~\cite{castellanos-beltran2008,aumentado2020}.
+Alternatively, the squeezed reservoir could be also engineered with bichromatic drives~\cite{zippilli2015}.

 \acknowledgments{ We acknowledge the support of the European Union Horizon 2020 Programme for Research and Innovation through the Project No. 732894 (FET Proactive HOT), and the Project No. 862644 (FET Open QUARTET).}